Des Moines University Scholarships

 AvaCare Medical Scholarship

-The AvaCare Medical Scholarship recognizes those who are working to better the lives of our customers, students who are pursuing a degree in the medical field, with a prize of $1000 toward college tuition.
-This scholarship is awarded annually to one submission that tells about an inspiring act of kindness.
-Find more information here.
+The AvaCare Medical Scholarship recognizes students pursuing medical degrees.
+This $1,000 scholarship is awarded annually to one submission that tells about an inspiring act of kindness.

 Brown Mae Foundation

-The Daughters of the American Revolution (DAR) offers multiple healthcare-specific scholarships for students with financial needs attending or planning to attend OT school.
-These include annual scholarships of either $2,000 and $5,000 depending on the scholarship.
+Daughters of the American Revolution offers health care-specific scholarships for students attending or planning to attend occupational therapy school.
+These include annual scholarships of either $2,000 or $5,000.
+DAR membership is not required to qualify for these scholarships.

 Des Moines Women’s Club Scholarships

-The DMWC annually awards scholarships to graduating high school seniors, college students, and students pursuing higher education degrees.
-Check it out here.
+The Des Moines Women’s Club awards annual scholarships to graduating high school seniors, college students and graduate students.

 Dr. Gary Kielhofner Doctoral Research Scholarship